KidBougie/Too_Doo/README.md

-# README
+# AJAX TOO DOO

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple, single page todo list, similar to my last one +AJAX and exteremely fast.

-* Ruby version
+* Ruby 2.5.1

-* System dependencies

-* Configuration

-* Database creation
+* Rails 5

-* Database initialization
+* AJAX

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* JQuery

-* ...
+* Chrome 59.0.3071

+to initialize:

+Rails Server on command line.
+http://localhost:3000/tasks on browsers address bar.